farazhashmi21/demo/wp-content/plugins/json-content-importer/readme.txt

 9. JCI Block: Generate a template from JSON.

 == Changelog ==
+= 1.5.2 =
+* Bugfix: JCI Block wasn't showing up when a browser had the "strict mime type" setting enabled.
+With this bugfix, the issue has been resolved.

+= 1.5.1 =
+* Fixed: JCI Block - In some situations, unwanted content ('Welcometext') is displayed on the published page.
+* Improved: Translation

+= 1.5.0 =
+* Versionproblems: Wordpress.org does not update from 1.4 to 1.4.1

+= 1.4.1 =
+* Bugfix: The default settings of the shortcode parameter basenode were incorrect.
+This has now been corrected.

 = 1.4 =
 * Recommendation: Please check your JCI cache!
 The plugin displays the number of files in the JCI cache and its size.
 You can delete the cached files by using the 'Clear Cache' function.
 * Significantly improved admin interface: Tabs, Tests, Settings, Step 1, Step 2...